ASMCUE Travel Awards

 • Description of other funding sources.

-• Letter of recommendation—As part of the application, the department chair or dean must address your commitment to education and the institution's commitment to your attendance at ASMCUE 2025.
+• Letter of recommendation–Department chair or dean must address your commitment to education and the institution's commitment to your attendance at ASMCUE 2026.

 Funding for the Textbook Travel Award derives from a special endowment created in 2008 by several textbook authors committed to faculty development and ASMCUE.
 The authors sponsoring this endowment include: